arnicas/interactive-vis-course/Week2/README.md

 For your gist: Be sure the html page is called index.html.
 Be sure your path to highcharts is a CDN, not local, link.
 Check it in as a gist and send me the link to the gist, "Week2: High Charts."

 **Homework**: Reproduce one of the charts you made with Highcharts in another JS charting library.
 It must have tooltips.
 Include a "Readme.md" file with your gist that explains what it was like to work with this library in comparison to Highcharts.
 Gist link by email: "Week 2: Another JS library."
-Be sure to use a CND path to the library again.
+Be sure to use a CDN path to the library again.
 (12pt)

 **Homework**: Read in one of your data files and verify your objects are there as expected.
 Prove it to me by creating `<p>`'s on the page using d3 in a forEach loop (you can remove the jquery approach).
 Make a gist, and send me your gist link, "Week 2: Paragraph Data load."
 (15pt)  *Name the web page itself index.html so it will work in a blocks example!*